 Where to find Single Line Fonts

 You can also purchase fonts from sites like singlelinefonts.com for a reasonable price.
 The fonts that I have purchased have been $7 which is fairly reasonable.

 What to look out for when buying a single-line font.

 Fonts come in different formats which can be a little confusing.
 To purchase or install a single-line font you need to have a bit of an understanding of the file extensions that fonts come in.
 This can make a BIG difference as they can work quite differently.
 Let’s look at how they work!

 File formats include:

 TTF or OTF

 These formats work differently from each other.
 TTF and OTF will both work in a similar manner.
 The TTF is an older font type than the OTF however for Canvas Workspace this won’t really be a noticeable difference.

-Installation of a TTF or OTF single line font in exactly the same way as any other font.
+Installation of a TTF or OTF single-line font in exactly the same way as any other font.
 Information about using a single-line font is lower down in the tutorial.
-This single line font type will draw over the lettering twice in exactly the same place.
+This single-line font type will draw over the lettering twice in exactly the same place.
 Depending on how you set it up in Canvas Workspace you could stop the second draw line from executing.

 One BIG thing to remember is to only install either TTF or OTF – NOT BOTH!
 Installing both may lead to conflict causing neither of them to work properly.

 Open Path Fonts cannot be added to Canvas Workspace like the TTF or OTF fonts.
 They do not install on your computer the same way either.
 Nor can an OPF font be used in typical word processing programs.